To set up the Analysis open the Project Settings and navigate to Advanced analysis.

 1.1 How many URLs should be analyzed?

 Define how many URLs you want to crawl in this project.
 If you have more projects you can assign the URL capacity to your projects.
-To Look up the overall account URL Limit and its usage have a look at the Account Settings under Packages.
+To look up the overall account URL limit and its usage have a look at the Account Settings (click on your profile picture in the Dashboard) under Packages.

 1.2 How fast should the analysis be?